-In the opinion of the BBA, the Gebrik Insulating Brick Cladding System for Frame/SIP Systems, if installed, used and maintained in accordance with this Certificate, will satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, the Gebrik Insulating Brick Cladding System for Solid Wall Structures, if installed, used and maintained in accordance with this Certificate, will satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

+The Building Regulations 2010 (England and Wales) (as amended)

+Requirement: A1 Loadina

-Requirement: A1 Loading Comment: The system can sustain and transmit wind loads to the structural frame.
+The system can sustain and transmit wind loads to the structural frame.
 See section 7.4 of this Certificate.
+Comment

+Requirement: B4(1)

-Requirement: B4(1) External fire spread Comment: The system is restricted by this Requirement.
-See sections 8.1 to 8.4 of this Certificate.
-Requirement: C2(b) Resistance to moisture Comment: The system provides a degree of protection against rain ingress.
+The system is restricted by this Requirement.
+See sections 8.1 and 8.3 of this Certificate.
+Comment:

+Requirement: C2(b)

+The system provides a degree of protection against rain ingress.
 See section 10.1 of this Certificate.
+Comment:

-Requirement: C2(c) Resistance to moisture The system contributes to minimising the risk of surface and interstitial condensation.
-See sections 11.1, 11.2 and 11.5 of this Certificate.
-Requirement: L1 (a)(i) Conservation of fuel and power Comment: The system can contribute to satisfying this Requirement.
+Requirement: C2(c) Resistance to moisture

+The system can contribute to minimising the risk of surface and interstitial condensation.
+See sections 11.1 and 11.2 of this Certificate.

+Requirement: L1(a)(i) Conservation of fuel and power

+The system can contribute to satisfying this Requirement.
 See sections 6.2 and 6.3 of this Certificate.
+Comment

-Regulation: 7 Materials and workmanship (Applicable in Wales only) Regulation: 7(1) Materials and workmanship (Applicable in England only) Comment: The system is acceptable.
+Regulation: 7(1) Materials and workmanship

+The system is acceptable.
 See section 13 and the Installation part of this Certificate.
+Comment:

-Regulation: 7(2) Materials and workmanship (Applicable in England only) Comment: The system is restricted by this Regulation.
-See sections 8.1 and 8.9 of this Certificate.
-Regulation: 26 CO 2 emission rates for new buildings Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: The system can contribute to satisfying these Regulations when appropriate compensating fabric/services measures are taken.
+Regulation: 7(2) Materials and workmanship

+Comment: The system is restricted by this Regulation.
+See sections 8.1 and 8.3 of this Certificate.

+Regulation: 26 CO2 emission rates for new buildings

+Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Regulation: 26A Primary energy consumption rates for new buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) Regulation: 26B measures are taken.
 See sections 6.2 and 6.3 of this Certificate.

+The system can contribute to satisfying these Regulations when appropriate compensating fabric/services Comment:

-The Building (Scotland) Regulations 2004 (as amended) Segulation: 8(1)(2) Comment: Burability, workmanship and fitness of materials Comment: The system can contribute to a construction satisfying this Regulation.
-See sections 12.1 and 13 and the
+The Building (Scotland) Regulations 2004 (as amended)

+Regulation: 8(1)(2) Durability, workmanship and fitness of materials

+The system can contribute to a construction satisfying this Regulation.
+See sections 12 and 13 and the Comment: